Octachron/codept/README.md

   * ` -m2l` prints the `m2l` intermediary representation of the source files
     rather than their dependencies

-  * `-deps` prints a textual representation of the result of codept analysis.
+  * `-info` prints a textual representation of the result of codept analysis.

   * `-dot` export the dependency graph in the graphviz format